About

 Maya Almeida Araujo is an award winning Director and Artist who explores the human condition through our connection with water.

-With a focus on the underwater realm, the work floats between the spheres of still and moving images, artistic installation, and site specific pieces.
+With a focus on the element of water, the work floats between the spheres of still and moving images, artistic installation, and site specific work.

-Navigating the confluence of nature, art and technology, her work has developed through critical engagement with her own mind and body in a way that examines fundamental questions of how human beings relate to themselves and to their environment.
+Navigating the confluence of nature, art and technology, her work has developed through critical engagement with her own body and mind in a way that raises fundamental questions of how human beings relate to self and their environment.

-The work consistently pushes technological boundaries in search for a truer realisation of the experience.
-Recent projects have involved developing custom rigs for film-making in the open ocean, multi-screen editing at ground breaking levels of resolution, colour depth, motion, interactive animation environments and producing hyper-textured ambisonic soundscapes.
-All in partnership with a collective of like-minded artistic collaborators and craftspeople without losing sight of her truth.
+The work consistently pushes boundaries.
+Recent projects have involved developing custom rigs for filming in the open ocean, multi-screen editing at ground breaking levels of resolution and frame rate as well as creating interactive animation environments and producing hyper-textured ambisonic soundscapes.
+All in partnership with a collective of like- minded artistic collaborators and craftspeople without losing sight of her truth.

 Maya's Fine Art work exists in public and private collections and has been recognised by juried international exhibitions and competitions.
-Collaborations with a range of commercial & private clients include CHI & Partners, Y&R Branding, Orion Publishing, OneDrop Foundation, the Lisbon Oceanarium, Crowood Press, Egoista Magazine, Scientific American, Dance UK, AD Dance Company, D&B Performing Arts, The English National Ballet, the Akram Khan Dance Company, Body of People, The Nureyev Medical Foundation and Visto Images.
+Collaborations with a range of commercial & private clients include CHI & Partners, Y&R Branding, Orion Publishing, OneDrop Foundation, Oceano Azul Foundation, the Lisbon Oceanarium, Crowwood Press, Egoista Magazine, Scientific American, Dance UK, AD Dance Company, D&B Performing Arts, The English National Ballet, the Akram Khan Dance Company, Body of People, The Nureyev Medical Foundation and Visto Images.

 Underwater PhotographerUnderwater Photographer